 Need to be able to dress up in an instant?
 Packing a sharp blazer or cardigan or some dressy shoes can take your everyday outfit from casual to restaurant-with-a-reservation-ready.
 Gentleman can pair a crisp button-down with a smart pair of jeans (jacket optional) for an easy yet sophisticated look.
 Presto, change-o!

 Not sure exactly what to take on a weekend trip?
 We’ve got you covered.
-Here’s a basic vacation packing list.
-Obviously, you can adjust accordingly.
-You’re not going to pack the same for a hiking trip as you would a friend’s beach wedding.
+Here’s a basic packing list for a weekend.
+Obviously, you can adjust accordingly to create a personalized travel essentials list based on where you’re headed and what you’ll be doing.

 - One pair of comfortable kicks to walk around in and one dressier pair if your plans require them